Abwehr: Ast / Abwehrstelle

 Typically each Ast would be commanded by a senior army or naval officer and would be answerable to Abwehr HQ. in Berlin.
 Operations carried out by each Ast would be in tandem with the overall strategic plan formulated by Admiral Canaris.
 Canaris in turn would receive instructions on what intelligence gathering should take priority from the OKW or, increasingly after 1941, Hitler directly.
-In practice, each Ast was given considerable latitude in mission planning and execution—a facet of the organisation which ultimately damaged its intelligence gathering capability.
+In practice, each Ast was given considerable latitude in mission planning and execution—a facet of the organization that ultimately damaged its intelligence-gathering capability.

 Each local Ast could recruit potential agents for missions and the Abwehr also employed freelance recruiters to groom and vet potential agents.
 In most cases, the agents were recruited civilians, not officers/soldiers from the military.
 The recruitment emphasis seems to have been very much on "quantity" not "quality".
 The poor quality of recruits often led to the failure of Abwehr missions.

 Operational structure in neutral countries

-In neutral countries the Abwehr frequently disguised its organisation by attaching personnel to the German Embassy or to trade missions.
+In neutral countries, the Abwehr frequently disguised its organization by attaching personnel to the German Embassy or to trade missions.
 Such postings were referred to as "War Organisations" ("Kriegsorganisationen" or "KO's" in German).
 In neutral but friendly Spain for example, the Abwehr had both an Ast and a KO while Ireland had neither.
-In friendly countries of interest, occupied countries, or in Germany, the intelligence service would normally organise "Abwehr sub-stations" ("Abwehrleitstellen" in German or "Alsts" in German), or "Abwehr adjoining posts" ("Abwehrnebenstellen" in German).
+In friendly countries of interest, occupied countries, or in Germany, the intelligence service would normally organize "Abwehr sub-stations" ("Abwehrleitstellen" or "Alsts" in German), or "Abwehr adjoining posts" ("Abwehrnebenstellen" in German).
 The "Alsts" would fall under the jurisdiction of the geographically appropriate Ast, which in turn would be supervised by the Central division in Berlin.
 For a while, the KOs were tolerated by the neutral countries and those who feared Germany too much to protest but as the Allied powers waged war against Germany, many of the KOs were simply expelled at the host countries request—due at least in part to pressure from the Allies.